-The Keystone College Alumni Association has more than 17,000 members.
-Members include graduates of Keystone Academy, Keystone Junior College, and Keystone College.
-It offers opportunities for Keystone alumni to maintain strong bonds with their alma mater and with each other.
-The Alumni association exists to foster loyalty and unity of its members for the College and support the College's mission and priorities.
-The Association is a mechanism for the exchange of ideas among alumni and acts as an official channel of communication between the alumni and the College.
+The Keystone College Alumni Association has more than 17,000 members, including graduates of Keystone Junior College, as well as Keystone College.
+The Association offers opportunities for alumni to maintain strong bonds with their alma mater and with each other.
+Existing to foster loyalty and unity for members and for the College, and to support the College's mission and priorities, the Association is a stalwart supporter of the College.
+A means for the exchange of ideas among alumni, the Association acts as an official channel of communication between the alumni and the College.

-The Alumni Association sponsors a mini-grant program to provide funding to student projects.
-The Alumni Association also assists students through a mentoring program, internships, and job shadowing experiences.
+The Alumni Association sponsors a mini-grant program and provides funding opportunities to faculty and students for valued projects.
+The Alumni Association also assists students through mentoring, internships, job shadowing experiences, and academic alumni scholarships.

-Alumni are informed of campus and alumni activities through The Keystonian, the official alumni magazine, an e-newsletter, and social media outlets.
+Alumni are informed of campus and alumni activities through The Keystonian, the official alumni magazine issued in digital format, a bi-annual e-newsletter, and social media outlets.

-Additional information regarding the Alumni Association may be obtained from the Alumni Office at One College Green, PO Box 50, La Plume PA 18440, 1-800-824-2764 option 6, or by email at alumnirelations@keystone.edu.
-Visit the Alumni Association on the web at www.keystone.edu/alumni/.
+For additional information on the Alumni Association, call 1-800-824-2764 option 6, e-mail at alumnirelations@keystone.edu, or visit the Alumni Association on the web at www.keystone.edu/alumni.